open-risk/openNPL/CONTRIBUTING.rst

 CONTRIBUTING
 ============

 Thank you very much for your interest in openNPL.

-We always welcome contributions, like many other open-source projects.
+We always welcome contributions!